• HOME

 Members of Forbes Chambers aim to provide service of the highest quality to a broad range of clients, in accordance with the promotion of human rights and the rule of law.

-Forbes Chambers, located in Elizabeth Street above Bambini Trust, now has 31 members, including 12 senior counsel.
+Forbes Chambers, located in Elizabeth Street above Bambini Trust, now has 46 barristers, including 19 senior counsel.
 The work of Chambers has diversified into other areas such as disciplinary matters, administrative law, and coronial and other inquiries.

 Past and present members of chambers have been involved in many important cases, and some of our past members have gone on to occupy positions on the New South Wales Supreme Court, and the District and Local Courts.